swarupsc10/Git-Learning/Readme.md

-This Repository solely belongs for for the purpose of lerning git.
+This Repository solely belongs for the purpose of lerning git.